 Conventional sources of energy are non-renewable sources of energy.
 They are cheap, reliable, and easily available.
 However, these sources of energy release toxic by-products in nature and cause severe harm to the environment.
-Also, these sources are finitely available in nature and usually follow a time-consuming process of regeneration.
+Also, these sources exist only in a finite amount in nature and usually follow a time-consuming process of regeneration.
 Over 90% of the world’s energy is contributed by conventional sources of energy.
 Coal, petroleum, natural gas, etc. are some of the prominent examples of conventional sources of energy.

 Fuelwood is one of the most popular sources of energy for people living in rural areas.
 They make use of woods for daily life chores such as cooking, heating water, etc. However, the demerit of using wood as a fuel is that it leads to deforestation, which is severely harmful to the environment.
-It is unwise to cut trees in order to meet the energy requirements because a number of eco-friendly alternatives are available.
+It is unwise to cut trees to meet the energy requirements because a number of eco-friendly alternatives are available.
 For example, biomass, CNG, etc.

 4. Natural Gas

 Natural gas is mostly used in households for cooking and heating purposes.
 The process used to extract natural gas is similar to that of petroleum.
-Decomposed living matter kept under high temperature and pressure produces natural gas as a by-product.
+Decomposed living matter kept under high temperature and pressure for a long time produces natural gas as a by-product.
 Natural gas is highly flammable and catches fire with even the slightest exposure to fire.
-Natural gas is odorless but a pungent smell is added to it so that an alert can be raised in case of a gas leak.
+Natural gas is odorless, but a pungent smell (ethyl mercaptan) is added to it so that an alarm can be raised in case of a gas leak.

 5. Thermal Energy